Biblical Exegesis Paper Instructions

 understand the passage?
 If so, in what ways?

 - Step 5: Analyze sentence structures and syntactical relationships.

 - Is there meaning that grows out of the specific way the thoughts are constructed?

 - Step 6: Reflect on the grammar of the original language.

-- Step 7: Examine key words as they appear in the original Greek.
+- Step 7: Examine key words used in the original Greek wording of the passage.